c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Now, come autumn 2020, did you still have concerns in terms of :outline:`airborne` transmission being taken seriously, or did you consider that enough was being done?

-**Professor Catherine Noakes**: Yes, I did, and one of the concerns which I think you will have identified that I raised in my statement was that the publicly available information that's on the websites of the Public Health England, as it was then, and the NHS, for members of the public who maybe are trying to find information about how to manage the illness if, you know, they have a case in their home, that all still focused on :outline:`droplets` and surfaces and didn't mention :outline:`airborne`.
+**Professor Catherine Noakes**: Yes, I did, and one of the concerns which I think you will have identified that I raised in my statement was that the publicly available information that's on the websites of the Public Health England, as it was then, and the NHS, for members of the public who maybe are trying to find information about how to manage the illness if, you know, they have a case in their home, that all still focused on :outline:`droplets` and :outline:`surfaces` and didn't mention :outline:`airborne`.
 So I emailed Patrick Vallance and Chris Whitty in September to say: I'm concerned that this information, that we -- you know, the evidence base that we've been collecting and discussing and agreeing is not feeding in to this guidelines.

 **Counsel Inquiry**: Did you get a positive response?